vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 	 We're oversimplifying here, because often maneuvers are also done for tactical/strategical reasons.
 -->

-   Let's see how well our focus teams, Denmark and France, compare to the winner, Great Britain, as it comes to maneuvers.
+   Let's see how well our focus teams, Denmark and France, compare to the winner, Great Britain, when it comes to maneuvers.

 1. From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon `Race Data` and select "Open".